kaithar/s1disasm-ap/README.md

 - Special Stage: For byte alignment reasons, the UP block is now disabled.
 - Special Stage: Continues jingle removed, result screen delay reduced from 6s to 1s
 - Technical change (you won't see): Monitor objects have had the item field replaced with an id
-- ReadySonic: Fixes the bug that makes Sonic incorrectly use his walking animation when near solids.
+- QoL ReadySonic change: Fixes the bug that makes Sonic incorrectly use his walking animation when near solids.

 The details and theories of Archipelago mode:
 - Each monitor in the game is an AP check.
 Completing the level doesn't release the level.